Shiyang-He/genomic.region.coverage/README.md

 # genomic.region.coverage
-  This folder contains the script to compute sequencing depth for NGS data.
+    This folder contains two scripts to compute sequencing depth for NGS data.
+Both can o
 The input will be a bam file.
 You will need to know which genomic reference is used and download its genome.size file, or use samtools to generate it from genome.fasta file.
 To find out which reference was used, use the command: